smaldragon/ReaBank/README.md

 Includes .reabank files for several midi keyboards, allowing their instruments to be selected from within a daw using the Reaper ReaControlMIDI vst:

 * **Roland FP-90** (should also work with other keyboards in the FP- series)
 * **Yamaha PSR-E323**

 Several .reabank files are included per keyboard, one containing all the instruments, and smaller ones split by category.

-The .reabank files can be downloaded from the [Releases] page.
+The .reabank files can be downloaded from the [releases](https://github.com/smaldragon/ReaBank/releases/) page.

 ---